SolarWorld swings to operating loss on demand slump in Germany

-FRANKFURT May 28 Ailing solar panel maker SolarWorld swung to an operating loss in the first three months of the year, as severe winter weather hurt demand in its home market Germany.
+FRANKFURT Ailing solar panel maker SolarWorld SWVG.DE swung to an operating loss in the first three months of the year, as severe winter weather hurt demand in its home market Germany.

 The company, once Germany's largest solar company, said on Tuesday it made a loss before interest and tax of 36.2 million euros ($46.8 million) in the first quarter, compared with an operating profit of 26.6 million in the year earlier period.